-- Conduct which meets the elements of a criminal offense, as determined by the camp and the law. - · Physical, verbal, or sexual harassment of others. - · Inappropriate physical or sexual behavior, including jokes, comments, gestures, or unwelcome physical conduct or contact. - · Inappropriate or indecent exposure of body parts. - · Raising false alarms that impact the daily camp environment and operations. - Hazing or initiations. - Possessing, distributing, using or being under the influence of tobacco products, electronic cigarettes, drugs, alcohol, or controlled substances, including prescription drugs if the camper has not been prescribed the drugs or is taking a dosage in excess of that specified by the prescription. - · Possessing drug paraphernalia. - · Stealing, lying, or cheating. - · Violence of any kind. - · Fighting. - Setting or attempting to set a fire or any form of arson. - · Retaliation of any form against other campers or camp staff. - Possession or distribution of pictures, text messages, electronic messages, or other material of a sexual or obscene nature.

-Endangering the health or safety of others
+- Conduct which meets the elements of a criminal offense, as determined by the camp and the law. - Physical, verbal, or sexual harassment of others. - · Inappropriate physical or sexual behavior, including jokes, comments, gestures, or unwelcome physical conduct or contact. - · Inappropriate or indecent exposure of body parts. - · Raising false alarms that impact the daily camp environment and operations. - Hazing or initiations. - Possessing, distributing, using or being under the influence of tobacco products, electronic cigarettes, drugs, alcohol, or controlled substances, including prescription drugs if the camper has not been prescribed the drugs or is taking a dosage in excess of that specified by the prescription. - · Possessing drug paraphernalia. - Stealing, lying, or cheating. - · Violence of any kind. - Fighting. - Setting or attempting to set a fire or any form of arson. - Retaliation of any form against other campers or camp staff. - Possession or distribution of pictures, text messages, electronic messages, or other material of a sexual or obscene nature. - Endangering the health or safety of others. - · Making threats to harm someone or to cause damage to the building or property of the camp.

-TYPES OF INTERVENTIONS AND CONSEQUENCES arty of the camp
+TYPES OF INTERVENTIONS AND CONSEQUENCES